Typsy Term of Service

 (a) Pricing shall be in accordance with the prices advertised on the Site, or as agreed between the Company and the User in a Typsy Proposal, or as otherwise agreed between the User and the Company.

-(b) Notwithstanding (a) above, the primary Fee to use Typsy shall be the Subscription Fee, which is payable monthly in advance (after any free trial period has expired).
+(b) Notwithstanding (a) above, the primary Fee to use Typsy shall be the Subscription Fee, which is payable monthly or annually in advance as elected by the User (after any free trial period has expired).

 (c) The Subscription Fee applies in accordance with the account type and number of user licences subscribed for by the User, in accordance with the features and pricing described on the site, or otherwise agreed with the Company.

-(d) The Organisation shall to pay any implementation or integration fees (if any) agreed with Company for the configuration of Typsy for the Organisation, in addition to the Subscription Fee for any services required to enable the User to use Typsy.
+(e) The Organisation shall pay any implementation or integration fees (if any) agreed with Company for the configuration of Typsy for the Organisation, in addition to the Subscription Fee for any services required to enable the User to use Typsy.

 Unless stated otherwise, all Fees are quoted in US dollars, however transactions may be processed in an equivalent foreign currency (such as Australian dollars, British pounds or Euros).